dangoslen/changelog-enforcer/README.md

 ### Usage
 To use, follow the typical GitHub Action `uses` syntax.

-_The Changelog Enforcer is designed to be used with the `pull_request` or `pull_request_target` event types.
-Using this action on any other event type will result in a warning logged and the action succeeding (as to not block the rest of a workflow)._

-**Requires the common [Checkout Action](https://github.com/marketplace/actions/checkout) as shown below!
-The enforcement of change is done all using local `git` commands and requires the repository be checked out!**
+Requires the common [Checkout Action](https://github.com/marketplace/actions/checkout) as shown below.
+The enforcement of change is done all using local `git` commands and requires the repository be checked out.

 ```yaml
 name: "Pull Request Workflow"